 This is important because inflammation has evolutionary beneficial effects which prepare the brain for neuroplasticity and repair.

-In general doctors will prescribe medications to help alleviate symptoms for the first two years.
-After this time it is considered safe to tackle the inflammation by using neuroprotective agents.
+Doctors will generally prescribe medications to help alleviate symptoms for the first two years.
+After this time, it is considered safe to tackle the inflammation by using neuroprotective agents.

 Please remember that just because some diagnostic labels indicate less severe trauma – this doesn’t mean the outcomes are.

 Taking care of yourself early on can help you to overcome symptoms.
-Sometimes a brain injury will deplete vitamin and mineral reserves and you doctor will be able to test and monitor this for you.
+Sometimes a brain injury will deplete vitamin and mineral reserves; your doctor will be able to test and monitor this for you.

-A healthy diet will help to provide all the extra nutrition your brain needs to heal while one loaded with tans-fats, salt and empty calories is likely to exacerbate symptoms.
-Fruit and vegetables will also help to rebalance and support the gut microbiome as a brain injury can also deplete the good bacteria your tummy needs to manufacture neurochemicals to support your brain.
+A healthy diet will help to provide all the extra nutrition your brain needs to heal, while one loaded with tans-fats, salt and empty calories is likely to exacerbate symptoms.
+Fruit and vegetables will also help to rebalance and support the gut microbiome as a brain injury can deplete the good bacteria¹ your tummy needs to manufacture neurochemicals to support your brain.

 Information you may miss

-Whether in an emergency room or practice doctors are always very busy.
+Doctors are always very busy in an emergency room or in practice.
 They may not have the information you need for you to take away or have time to discuss all your concerns.
 So, what do you need to know?